Menu

 • Combination treatment plans may include other therapies with immunotherapy drugs.

-• Researchers continue testing this treatment for mesothelioma.
-Although immunotherapy cannot cure mesothelioma, it may extend patient life expectancy.
+• Although immunotherapy cannot cure mesothelioma, it may extend patient life expectancy.

 Multimodal Therapy

-• Studies show combining treatments may improve various outcomes, such as survival.
+• Studies show combining multiple treatments may improve various outcomes for mesothelioma patients.

 Radiation

 • Radiation therapy uses energy to damage and kill cancer cells.
-It may also prevent the spread of tumors.
+It may also prevent tumors from growing or spreading.

 • Radiation is commonly used in combination with other treatments.